pallavbakshi/rusTree/docs/src/architecture/modules.md

 *   **`walker.rs`**:
     *   Contains the `walk_directory` function responsible for traversing the file system.
     *   Uses the `walkdir` crate for efficient directory walking.
+    *   Implements filtering logic, such as `list_directories_only` (where only directories, including symlinks pointing to directories, are processed).
+    *   Handles symlink resolution to determine the effective type of an entry (e.g., a symlink to a directory is treated as a directory for filtering purposes when `list_directories_only` is active).
-    *   Populates `NodeInfo` structs with basic metadata and triggers analysis based on `RustreeLibConfig`.
+    *   Populates `NodeInfo` structs with basic metadata (including size for directories if `report_sizes` is enabled) and triggers analysis for files based on `RustreeLibConfig`.

 *   **`analyzer/`**: This sub-module handles file content analysis.
     *   `file_stats.rs`: Provides functions like `count_lines_from_string` and `count_words_from_string`.